softtrainee/arlab/docs/bakeout_scripting.rst

 * ``def main():`` defines a required function called "main" that will be executed when the script is run. **The main  function is necessary** and is added to an empty script by default.

-* the function ``ramp(150,100,start=45)``   sets the controller to 45 C, then increases the temperature setting to 150 C at a rate of 100 C/hr
+* The function ``ramp(150,100,start=45)``   sets the controller to 45 C, then increases the temperature setting to 150 C at a rate of 100 C/hr

-* the function ``setpoint(150,4)`` sets the controller to a temperature of 150 C and holds it for 4 hours
+* The function ``setpoint(150,4)`` sets the controller to a temperature of 150 C and holds it for 4 hours

 * ``ramp(0,-100)`` decreases the temperature setting from the current temperature to 0 C at a rate of -100 C/hr.

 * Notice that the :py:attr:`start` parameter of the :py:func:`ramp` function is optional.
 If omitted the controller's current temperature is used as the starting point

-To activate a script for a given controller use the drop down menu located above the *Duration* box
+To activate a script for a given controller use the drop down menu located above the ``Duration`` box

 To execute the bakeout hit ``Execute``. ``Stop`` to Stop.